FertigLab/CoGAPSGuide/optiona.md

     varm: 'X_aligned', 'X_pca', 'X_umap'
 ```

 This is an anndata object consisting of scRNAseq data from 25,422 Pancreatic epithelial cells, with reads from 15,219 genes.
-The .obs and .var matrices contain metadata such as gene names, cell annotations, and clustering results.
+The .obs and .var matrices contain metadata such as **gene names**, **cell annotations**, and **clustering results**.

-<strong>!CRITICAL</strong> - Any transformation or scaling you choose to perform on your count matrix must result in all non-negative values due to the core constraint of NMF.
+<strong>!CRITICAL</strong> - Any transformation or scaling you choose to perform on your count matrix **must** result in all non-negative values due to the core constraint of NMF.

 10 .
 Next we create a parameters object that stores run options in a dictionary format.

-Note that the easiest way to decrease runtime is to run for fewer iterations, and you may want to set nIterations=1000 for a test run before starting a complete CoGAPS run on your data.
+Note that the easiest way to decrease runtime is to **run for fewer iterations**, and you may want to set nIterations=1000 for a test run before starting a complete CoGAPS run on your data.

 ```yml
 params = CoParams(adata=adata)